comoser/generator-marionette-advanced-app/README.md

 If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).

+## Introduction

+This generator follows the structure suggested for scalable Marionette/Backbone apps by David Mann.
+You can check it out here: > (https://www.youtube.com/watch?v=qWr7x9wk6_c)

 ## App Structure
 ```bash